-4) Place the plastic bag into a trash receptacle (ideally, a metal container).
+4) Place the plastic bag into a trash can (ideally, a metal container).

 5) Make sure to sweep up any remaining fireworks dust and small debris.

-6) Place the material into a plastic bag and discard the bag into a trash receptacle.
-If possible, keep all trash receptacles containing fireworks waste outside and away from any potential fire hazards until the morning after you complete your fireworks display.
+6) Place the material into a plastic bag and discard the bag into a trash can.
+If possible, keep the trash can containing fireworks waste outside and away from any potential fire hazards until the morning after you complete your fireworks display.